embrace-io/embrace-docs/docs/data-destinations/grafana-cloud-setup.md

 Grafana Cloud migrated from [API Keys to Access Policies](https://grafana.com/docs/grafana-cloud/account-management/authentication-and-permissions/access-policies/#grafana-cloud-migration-from-api-keys-to-access-policies).
 It depends on your Grafana Cloud version the information that you need to share with us.

-> Only Grafana.com administrators can create or delete API Keys and Access Policies.
+> Only Grafana administrators can create or delete API Keys and Access Policies.
 See [Grafana Cloud roles and permissions](https://grafana.com/docs/grafana-cloud/authentication-and-permissions/cloud-roles/) for more information.

 ### Access Policy/Token